kriszyp/alkali/README.md

 ## EcmaScript Generator Support

 EcmaScript's new generator functions provide an elegant way to define reactive variable-based functions.
 Alkali provides a `react()` function that will take a generator function that yields variables and execute the function reactively, inputting variable values, and re-executing in response to changes.
-For example, we could create a function that adds to other variables by simply writing:
+For example, we could create a function that computes the maximum of two other variables by simply writing:
 ```
+import react from 'alkali/react'

-let sumOfAAndB = react(*function{
+let sumOfAAndB = react(function*(){
-	return (yield a) + (yield b)
+	return Math.max(yield a, yield b)
 })
 ```
 The resulting variable will reactively update in response to changes in the variable `a` or `b`.

+This reactive function will also properly wait for promises; it can be used with variables that resolve to promises or even directly with promises themselves.

 ## Updaters